Reviews Communities Blog FAQ Services About Contact

 Your goal is not the lowest headline fee.
 Your goal is the highest risk-adjusted NOI after you factor in leasing speed, renewal rates, and maintenance control.

-You will see three models dominate Escondido right now, and each fits a different growth plan.
+Three models dominate Escondido right now, and each fits a different growth plan.
 You should interview at least two and run a side-by-side NOI model before signing.

 – Pricing and structure: Flat fee near 199 dollars per month.
 Lease-up guarantee around 30 days with qualifiers.
 Eviction coverage offered on select plans.